Okanagan Falls Wastewater Treatment Plant

 On October 17, 2013 the Southern Interior Construction Association recognized the excellence in design and construction for all the environmental initiatives incorporated into the treatment plant by awarding the treatment plant the Green Award.
 Representatives from the RDOS, AECOM Canada and Greyback Construction were present to accept the award.

-The Regional District of Okanagan-Similkameen (RDOS) is actively working on the development of a polishing wetland to support enhanced wastewater treatment at its Okanagan Falls Wastewater Treatment Plant (WWTP).
-The polishing wetland project has been in the future vision for wastewater treatment in the area since the idea was initially discussed during the development of the ‘Okanagan Falls Sewage Treatment Plant – Strategic Review’ in 2005.
+The Regional District of Okanagan-Similkameen (RDOS) is actively working on the commissioning of a polishing wetland, using the natural functions of vegetation, soil and organisms to support enhanced wastewater treatment at its Okanagan Falls Wastewater Treatment Plant (WWTP).
+The polishing wetland project has been a future component in wastewater treatment since the idea was initially discussed during the development of the ‘Okanagan Falls Sewage Treatment Plant – Strategic Review’ in 2005.

-Although the WWTP currently discharges high quality effluent to the Okanagan River that consistently meets the required targets on the Operation Certificate, the addition of a polishing wetland represents an opportunity for innovation, using natural ecosystem processes and phytoremediation to improve wastewater further.
+Although the WWTP currently discharges high quality (low nutrient, sanitized) effluent to the Okanagan River that consistently exceeds the required targets of the Operation Certificate, the addition of a polishing wetland represents an opportunity for innovation, using natural ecosystem processes and phytoremediation to further improve discharge water prior to introduction to the Okanagan river.
 In addition to serving a valuable role in wastewater treatment, the wetland also has the potential to act as a research, education and interpretation site.

 In 2015, the Regional District purchased a property for developing a wetland system.
-The following figure shows the location of the property to the wastewater treatment plant.
+The following figure shows the location of the property in relation to the wastewater treatment plant.

 Current site of wetland under construction: